 No free service shall be furnished by said system to any person, firm or corporation, public or private, or to any public agency or instrumentality.
-(Ord. passed 9-2-80) Penalty, see § 10.99

 § 50.54 RATES TO COVER SYSTEM-RELATED EXPENSES; REVISION.

 The rates hereby fixed are estimated to be sufficient to provide for the payment of expenses of administration and operation, such expenses for maintenance of the said system as are necessary to preserve the same in good repair and working order, to provide for the payment of the contractual obligation of the city to the county pursuant to the aforesaid contract between said county and the city as the same become due, and to provide for such other expenditures and funds for said system as this chapter may require.
 Such rates shall be fixed and revised from time to time as may be necessary to produce these amounts.
 (Ord. passed 9-2-80)